-Walking tours to see key locations are also popular, but for those less interested in this tragic event, the Dallas World Aquarium is one of the largest of its kind on the planet and is teeming with marine life, including sharks, rays, and penguins.
+Walking tours to see key locations are also popular, but for those less interested in this tragic event, the Dallas World Aquarium is one of the largest on the planet.
+It teems marine life, including sharks, rays, and penguins.

 See Related: Best Breweries in San Antonio, Texas

 An outdoor mecca, Denver is famous for being the gateway to some of the country’s most dramatic and adventurous external play areas – including Rocky Mountain National Park.

 But it’s not all about the great outdoors.
 Denver also offers some excellent museums, including the Denver Museum of Nature & Science, Wings Over the Rockies, and the Clyfford Still Museum.
 There’s also a thriving art scene, the Denver Botanic Gardens, and the brilliant Denver Zoo.

 The city’s food and craft beer scene has been top-notch for years.
 You’ll love all downtown has to offer, and you can start by making a reservation at one of the best restaurants in Denver.